Advanced Cybersecurity Strategies for Modern Threats – Cloud Security

-Offering versatile tools and services, as well as scalable remote access to IT services and resources, the cloud has changed the way we work beyond all recognition.
-Last year, it was estimated that 60% of corporate data was stored in the cloud, which now makes the cloud the preferred choice for new enterprise infrastructure.
+The cloud has changed the way we work beyond all recognition.
+It not only offers versatile tools and services but also scalable remote access to IT services and resources.
+Last year, it was estimated that 60% of corporate data was stored in the cloud.
+This now makes the cloud the preferred choice for new enterprise infrastructure.

 Another key advantage of the cloud is its inherent security.
-Cloud providers pour huge sums of money into the cyber defences of their data centres, with features like geo-redundancy and advanced intrusion detection and prevention (IDPS) systems, arguably making the cloud more secure than on-premises hosting.
+Cloud providers pour huge sums of money into the cyber defences of their data centres.
+This includes features like geo-redundancy and advanced intrusion detection and prevention (IDPS) systems, arguably making the cloud more secure than on-premises hosting.

-While the security of cloud services isn’t in doubt, businesses must be aware of the distinct security and data privacy challenges that must be accounted for when setting up and managing a new cloud asset or workload.
-These challenges can be easily surmounted, but it’s important to be aware of the risks that are unique to the cloud environment, and the way these risks can be mitigated in order to secure cloud data against loss, misuse, and cyber attacks.
+While the security of cloud services isn’t in doubt, businesses must be aware of the distinct security and data privacy challenges they will face when setting up and managing a new cloud asset or workload.
+Although these challenges can be easily surmounted, it is important to be aware of those risks unique to the cloud environment.
+How can your company mitigate these risks to secure cloud data against loss, misuse and cyber attacks?

 Armco IT – IT Support, Services and Solutions for North Yorkshire’s Business Community

 Combining 20+ years of IT expertise, Armco IT is a full-service IT provider based in Malton, North Yorkshire.
-Since the year 2000, we’ve helped many businesses across York, North, and East Yorkshire operate more securely and productively, by harnessing the power of IT optimisation.
+Since 2000, we’ve helped many businesses across York, North and East Yorkshire operate more securely and productively by harnessing the power of IT optimisation.

-The cloud has changed the face of business IT over the last ten to twenty years, giving businesses attainable access to the latest technologies, and allowed many to operate a lean, agile IT system that closely parallels business demand.
-In this article, we want to explain the distinct security challenges the cloud can present, outline the strategies that are vital to overcoming these challenges, and touch upon the security technologies that can assist businesses in defending their cloud assets.
+The cloud has changed the face of business IT over the last ten to twenty years.
+It has given businesses attainable access to the latest technologies and allowed many to operate a lean, agile IT system that closely parallels business demand.
+In this article, we want to explain the distinct security challenges the cloud can present.
+We will also outline the strategies that are vital to overcoming these challenges and touch upon the security technologies that can assist businesses in defending their cloud assets.

 Understanding ‘Shared responsibility’

-In virtually any cloud project, responsibility for security is divided between you (the customer) and the cloud service provider, a concept widely referred to as the ‘shared responsibility model.’
-The delineation of these responsibilities isn’t always clear cut, and depends largely on the cloud service model (IaaS, PaaS and SaaS) and the deployment model (public, private and hybrid) of the cloud deployment in question.
+In virtually any cloud project, responsibility for security is divided between you (the customer) and the cloud service provider.
+This is a concept widely referred to as the ‘shared responsibility model.’
+The delineation of these responsibilities isn’t always clear cut.
+It largely depends on the cloud service model (IaaS, PaaS and SaaS) and the deployment model (public, private and hybrid) of the cloud deployment in question.

 The Provider’s Responsibilities

-Cloud providers are responsible for maintaining the physical integrity of their equipment, by implementing physical access controls to prevent trespass, and maintaining optimal conditions for the operation of server equipment.
-They’re also responsible for patching host software and applying site-level security controls (such as firewalls) to intercept threats that could cause harm to the infrastructure.
-Cloud providers have a vested interest in maximising the uptime of their service, and should therefore be proactive in mitigating any risks which could affect the security or integrity of their server infrastructure.
+Cloud providers are responsible for maintaining the physical integrity of their equipment.
+They should do this by implementing physical access controls to prevent trespass and maintaining optimal conditions for the operation of server equipment.
+They are also responsible for patching host software and applying site-level security controls (such as firewalls) to intercept threats that could cause harm to the infrastructure.
+Cloud providers have a vested interest in maximising the uptime of their service.
+They should therefore be proactive in mitigating any risks which could affect the security or integrity of their server infrastructure.

 The Cloud Customer’s Responsibilities